-Take Out Tastings: Your Go-To Guide For Pairing Wine and Thai
+A Guide For Pairing Wine With Thai Food

 From sweet to sour, salty to spicy, Thai food offers a flavour explosion that Australians love.
 Most of our major towns and cities have a great selection of Thai takeaway restaurants, making it one of our favourite go-to cuisines, whether it’s a quiet night in or a party with friends.

 The breadth of flavours makes wine matching an exciting proposition too, with lots of great combinations to sample.
 To make your next Thai take out night a tasting extravaganza, follow our wine matching guide for pairings with some of the top Thai menu choices.

 This aromatic and deceptively spicy dish will be balanced perfectly with a fragrant wine with generous fruit flavours and crisp acidity.

 A wine with zesty acidity and a zippy mouth-feel is perfect with the crispy crunch of a spring roll.

 Pair with: Sparkling wine, dry (young) Riesling, or Pinot Grigio